Back to blog

 contents = f.read()

-And this code, as you could probably guess, gives an instruction to open our sample HTML file and read its contents.
+This code snippet above, as you could probably guess, gives an instruction to open our sample HTML file, read its contents, and store them in the contents variable.

 for child in soup.descendants: